 Grenada earned its title as the Isle of Spice for its plethora of cinnamon, saffron, cloves, pimento, and their chief export, nutmeg.
 You would be remiss to leave the Spice Island without bringing home some spices.
 In the Spice Market, you will find a variety of spices and products produced by local vendors.
 It’s a great place to go souvenir shopping for mini spice baskets, cinnamon, and Nut-Med.

 Walk along the Carenage

-The Carenage: A horseshoe shaped promenade that is a joy to behold.
+The Carenage: A horseshoe-shaped promenade that is a joy to behold.
 It fringes St George’s Harbour with pretty hillside-borne buildings and winding streets and alleys.
-From every point it is possible to look across the water and see another part of the harbour, past boats bobbing at their moorings or ambling to and fro.ettings.
+From every point, it is possible to look across the water and see another part of the harbor, past boats bobbing at their moorings or ambling along the footpaths.